Vale, Guernsey: Vale Castle

 The Castle of Saint Michael, now called Vale Castle, has an origin going back at least 1,000 years and was used as a refuge from pirate attacks.
 It was probably started in the late 10th century.
 In 1372 Owain Lawgoch, a claimant to the Welsh throne, attacked Guernsey at the head of a free company, on behalf of France.
 This event is popularly called La Descente des Aragousais.
 Owain Lawgoch withdrew after killing 400 of the Island militia.
 The poem of the same name refers to the castle as the Château de l'Archange, the location of the last-ditch stand against the insurgents.

 In 1615 the island was required to maintain the Vale Castle, while the Crown maintained Castle Cornet.
 It has been a focal point for defence; the most recent modifications were undertaken by the German occupiers.

 Modern era

 Until 1806 the parish occupied territory on the mainland of Guernsey, the Vingtaine de l'Epine, as well as the whole of Le Clos du Valle, a tidal island forming the northern extremity of Guernsey separated from the mainland by Le Braye du Valle, a tidal channel.
 Le Braye was drained and reclaimed in 1806 by the British Government as a defence measure.
 Vale now consists of two non-contiguous territories.

-The Vale postal code mainly starts with GY3 with some starting GY8.
+The Vale postal code starts with either GY3 or GY6 (the latter also used for St. Andrew).